Socialist realism: Sculptures

-Sculptor Fritz Cremer created a series of monuments commemorating the victims of the National Socialist regime in the former concentration camps Auschwitz, Buchenwald, Mauthausen and Ravensbrück.
+Sculptor Fritz Cremer created a series of monuments commemorating the victims of the Nazi regime in the former concentration camps Auschwitz, Buchenwald, Mauthausen and Ravensbrück.
 His bronze monument in Buchenwald, depicting the liberation of this concentration camp by detainees in April 1945, is considered one of the most striking examples of socialist realism in GDR sculpture for its representation of communist liberation.
 Each figure in the monument, erected outside the campsite, has symbolic significance according to the orthodox communist interpretation of the event.
 Thus communists were portrayed as the driving force behind self-liberation, symbolized by a figure in the foreground sacrificing himself for his sufferers, followed by the central group of determined comrades through whose courage and fearlessness is encouraged.
 The German Democratic Republic used these sculptures to reaffirm its claim to the historical and political legacy of the anti-fascist struggle for freedom.

-Bruno Apitz's novel Nackt unter Wölfen, a story that culminates in the vivid description of the self-liberation of the detainees, was deliberately chosen to take place on the same day as the formal opening of the Buchenwald Monument in September 1958.
+Claudia Cobizev was a Moldovan sculptor, whose work was known for its sensitive portrayals of women and children.
+Her most notable work is Cap de moldoveancă which was exhibited at the Paris International Exhibition to wide acclaim.

+Theater

+Theater is a realm in which socialist realism as a movement took root as a way to reach out and appeal to the masses.
+This occurred both within the Soviet bloc as well as outside of it, with China being another hotbed for socialist realism within theater.